Richard Newland (cricketer): Later years and death

 Newland's last known appearances were in May 1751, the year after Colchin and then Richmond had died.
 He played in two matches for England against Kent and was on the winning team both times, in the first by 9 runs and in the second by an innings and 9 runs.
 Now 38, it seems that, like Sussex cricket in general after the death of Richmond, Newland faded from the scene and returned to his family's farm.
 He coached his nephew Richard Nyren and taught him how to play cricket.
 This was Newland's legacy to the sport for Nyren went on to captain the Hambledon Club's teams to great success in the 1760s and 1770s.

 Writing in 1900, Ashley-Cooper asserted in his introduction to At the Sign of the Wicket:

 Ashley-Cooper's view was that "the old (i.e., 18th century) players possessed that amount of genius which would make them excellent players in any age".
 He named four outstanding 18th-century players as examples: John Frame, Richard Newland, David Harris and John Small.

 Newland's wife Mary died in 1747, aged 24, possibly in childbirth as the grave holding her infant daughter and herself is in Slindon's parish church cemetery.
-Newland died in 1778, aged 64 or 65, but the location of his remains is unknown.
+Newland died in February 1778, aged 64 or 65, and was buried on 3 February 1778 at Slindon.
 His brother-in-law, the surgeon, died in 1791 and is commemorated by a plaque inside the church.